-- Allowing them to help with measuring out ingredients when baking.
+- Allow them to help with measuring out ingredients when baking.

-- Collecting natural objects to make pictures and collages e.g. nature collages, leaf printing etc.
+- Collect natural objects to make pictures and collages e.g. nature collages, leaf printing etc.

-- Looking at print in the environment e.g. road signs, labels, numbers on houses.
+- Look at print in the environment e.g. road signs, labels, numbers on houses.

-- Engaging in water play at bath time – filling and emptying containers and talking about capacity.
+- Engage in water play at bath time – filling and emptying containers and talking about capacity.

-- Solving problems e.g. how many scoops of sand will fill the bucket?
+- Solve simple problems together e.g. how many scoops of sand will fill the bucket?

-If you need any further help on how to extend your child’s learning at home, please pop in, we are always here for any advice you may need!
+If you need any further help on how to extend your child’s learning at home, please pop in.
+We are always here for any advice that you may need!

 What to expect when?